pallavi0589/Pallavi-Sinha-IS24-full-stack-competition-req97073/README.md

 1. Run 'Npm install' on folder imb-catalog-backend.
 2. Npm run dev
-3.	localhost:3000/api-docs → to access swagger
+3.	localhost:3000/api/api-docs → to access swagger

 **To Run Angular Project**
 1. Run 'Npm install' on folder imb-catalog-ui.
-2. Ng serve
+2. Ng serve --open

 **Once application is up and running, user will land to the login page**

-userName - lisa or alan [ userName is not case sensative].
+**userName** - lisa or alan [ userName is not case sensative].

-password - anything you can give as password.
+**password** - anything you can give as password.

 ** This application has used three CRUD operations [ GET, POST , PUT]**